The ingredients that make for our academic success might surprise you:

 - A relentless focus on wellbeing: without the self-esteem, confidence and sense of belonging critical to wellbeing, it is impossible for your child to achieve his or her potential.
 With them, the chances of success are optimised.
 That’s why wellbeing is the absolute bedrock of everything we do.

 - Truly holistic and individual support: your child is known by all staff thanks to a termly ‘form focus’ meeting where every child is considered, thought about and discussed by everyone involved.
-The result is a joined up picture of your child and an understanding that enables personalised support both in and out of the classroom.
+The result is a joined up picture of your child and an understanding that enables personalised support (from our highly trained SENDCo if necessary) both in and out of the classroom.
 No one is invisible or slips under the radar here.

 - A growth mindset that celebrates hard work and effort not innate talent: that’s why one assembly a week is dedicated to talking about something you’ve tried really hard at; it’s why each form celebrates hard work at the end of the year instead of a traditional prize giving.
 In focusing on the journey and in embracing mistakes and failure as part of improving, your child will build the resilience and risk taking required to succeed.

 - A rich, broad and stimulating curriculum covering STEM, Computing, Languages, Science, Philosophy, PHSE, the Humanities (History, Geography and Religious Studies), Art, Drama, Music and Sport galore as well as the core subjects of Maths and English.

 - Committed staff recruited for their desire to see children flourish and overcome hurdles, trained in the art of learning, focused on building relationships not CV’s.
 When coupled with staff ratios that facilitate individual attention and the conversations that matter, real growth happens.